dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerstore.md

 - If you want to use pre-configured iSCSI/FC hosts be sure to check that they are not part of any host group.
 - Linux multipathing requirements (described later).
 - Mount propagation is enabled on the container runtime that is being used.
-- If using Snapshot feature, satisfy all Volume Snapshot requirements.
+- If using the Snapshot feature, satisfy all Volume Snapshot requirements.
-- Insecure registries are defined in Docker or other container runtimes for CSI drivers that are hosted in a non-secure location.
+- Insecure registries are defined in Docker or other container runtime for CSI drivers that are hosted in a non-secure location.
 - Ensure that your nodes support mounting NFS volumes if using NFS.
 - For NVMe support the preferred multipath solution is NVMe native multipathing.
 The [Dell Host Connectivity Guide](https://elabnavigator.dell.com/vault/pdf/Linux.pdf) describes the details of each configuration option.

-### Fibre Channel requirements
+### Fibre Channel Requirements

 The following requirements must be fulfilled in order to successfully use the Fiber Channel protocol with the CSI PowerStore driver: